Fiscal Management

 Mandatory Policy

-The Linn-Mar Community School District feels that credit cards can help aid our administration take care of school business in an efficient manner.
-With that in mind, the use of a credit card will only be allowed for certain purchases.
+The Linn-Mar Community School District feels that credit cards can help aid administration take care of school business in an efficient manner.
+With this in mind, the use of a credit card will only be allowed for certain purchases.
 These purchases include the following:

 All employees who use a district credit card will turn in itemized receipts.
 Any charges made without verifiable receipts will require the employee to reimburse the district for the charges.

-It is also a requirement of the employee to present a copy of the district’s tax exempt certificate with all purchases to ensure that sales tax is not charged, failure to do so could require the employee to reimburse the district the sale tax charge.
+It is also a requirement of the employee to present a copy of the district’s tax exemption certificate with all purchases to ensure that sales tax is not charged, failure to do so could require the employee to reimburse the district the sales tax charge.

 Adopted: 3/05